 Okay, that’s such an attempt to put a clickbait-y title … but actually not really tho because it’s kind of what we’re going to discuss.
 Anyway, welcome to my second blog post!
 This one is going to be my first attempt at sharing some tips, knowledge, WISDOM, ZEN, CONVERSANCE!
 Hahaha, well nah, my writings are going to be a way for us to learn together, to get better at things together!
 So, welcome.

 My first post that falls into the category of productivity ✍🏽 is going to be more tailored for you who are still struggling to overcome all the distractions in the world, especially in a time like this where we’re surrounded by a lot of free time left and right, giving us chances to be ten times more productive, while yet instead, we’re consuming ten times more distractions than before.

-Especially for you who are not used to following your day to day plan and schedule yet, sometimes even if you already know what the goal you’re trying to achieve, you can always end up getting distracted.
+Especially for you who are not used to following your day-to-day plan and schedule yet, sometimes even if you already know what goal you’re trying to achieve, you can always end up getting distracted.
 This circle of doom 😱 is experienced most often by the newcomers, of anything; because they haven’t reached that point or moment where they finally get hooked up with something, whatever it is they’re doing.